Gilport Lions F.C.

 Gilport Lions Football Club is a soccer club from Botswana based in Lobatse.
 Gilport Lions team colours are green and white.
 The club was previously called Botswana Meat Commission F.C..
-They have won the FA Challenge Cup in 2007.
+They won the FA Challenge Cup in 2016.

 History

 The club was founded in 1969 by workers at the Botswana Meat Commission in Lobatse.
 They won the 2007 FA Challenge Cup, defeating ECCO City Greens F.C. on penalties.
 They also made the cup final in 1996, losing 2–0 to Township Rollers.
 In 2015, the club's ownership changed, with owners Kelesitse and Portia Gilika changing the club's name to Gilport Lions.
 The word "Gilport" is derived from their names.